superhome-vision/superhome/superhome/README.md

-# Superhome — Home Assistant App
+# Superhome: Home Assistant App

 Gesture-controlled home automation using your existing RTSP camera.
 100% local, no cloud, no microphone.